ZeusWPI/events/README.md

 **Requirements**

 - Postgres
+- Minio

-> !NOTE
+> [!NOTE]
-> Set the environment to `production` and populate the [production config file](./config/production.yml).
+> Set the environment to `production` and populate the [production config file](./config/production.yml)

 This repository automatically builds and publishes a docker container.
-The container will before startup try to run the migrations.
+The container will run the migrations before starting the webserver.